The Apple Hardware Test

 4. Release the C key after the Apple Hardware Test appears on your display and indicates that it is loading.

-• If your PowerPC™-based Mac has an Apple Hardware Test volume on the Software Install and Restore DVD, aka Mac OS X Install Disc 1:
+A PowerPC™-based Mac with an Apple Hardware Test volume on Install Disc 1:

-1. Insert the Software Install and Restore DVD that came with your Mac into your Mac's optical drive.
+1. Insert the Install Disc 1 DVD that came with your computer into its optical drive.

-3. Immediately press and hold the Option key on your keyboard.
+3. Immediately press and hold the Option key on the keyboard.
 This invokes the Startup Manager.

 4. Release the Option key after the Startup Manager appears on your display.

 6. Click the right-pointing arrow.
-Your Mac will continue to start up from the Apple Hardware Test volume.
+Your Mac will start up from the Apple Hardware Test volume.

-After you startup from the Apple Hardware Test, run the Extended Test.
+After starting up from the Apple Hardware Test, run the Extended Test.

-You may want to run the Extended Test several times in a row as sometimes intermittent problems don't show up on every test.
+You may want to run the Extended Test several times in a row as intermittent problems may not show up in every execution of the test.

 If the test fails, be sure to write down the exact message associated with the failure.